yaakov41g/ParkingApiApp/README.md

    - The recorded audio is sent to Google Cloud Speech-to-Text (STT).
    - The transcribed city name is extracted and sent to the mobile.

-### *In next versions*

 4. **User Confirmation**
-   - The app gets back the detected city name and sends back, using TTS, to the user for confirmation.
+   - The app gets back the detected city name and sends back, using TTS(Text To Speech), to the user for confirmation.
    - The user confirms or corrects the city name.

 5. **City Name Validation**
-   - The backend checks if the city exists in the MongoDB database.
+   - The backend checks if the city exists in the Redis/MongoDB database.
    - If needed, the name is translated using Google Cloud Translate.

+### *In next versions*
 6. **Zone Selection**
    - If the city is valid, the app fetches available parking zones.
    - The user selects a zone via the mobile UI.